rezzix/advance_search/README.md

 # Advance Search Environment

+## Introduction
-Advance search Envoronment is a comprehensive collector for targeted data coupled with a powerful search engine for professional use
+Advance search Envoronment is a comprehensive collector for targeted data coupled with a powerful search engine for professional use.
+The collected data is comprehensive and gives much more insight than regular web searches.
+Pre collected data gives near instant results.

+## Architecture
 ![Architecture](http://www.mederp.net/ase/ase_architecture.png)

 ## Structured data crawlers/scrapers
 A set of tools to crawl structured data feed such as :